esm-dev/modern-monaco/README.md

 > [!Note]
 > You don't need to set the `MonacoEnvironment.getWorker` for LSP support.
-> esm-monaco will automatically load required LSP workers.
+> `modern-monaco` will automatically load required LSP workers.

 ### LSP language configuration